-Primarily Lynch Mob is my touring band and we’re hitting it hard starting in June through the fall
+Primarily Lynch Mob is my touring band, and we’re walloping it starting in June through the fall

 What musical direction did you go with the new Lynch Mob record?

 It’s along the lines of Rebel.
-I don’t know if you heard the Rebel Record but I think a phenomenal Lynch Mob effort you know it came out 2 years ago.
+I don’t know if you heard the Rebel Record, but I think an extraordinary Lynch Mob effort you know it came out two years ago.
 It’s right along those lines.
-You know we always try to kick back into the Wicked Sensation days and always make sure you know that that’s in the mix a little bit but you know again it’s 25 years later so you know we’re not really that anymore so yes.
-This album is really adventurous but still, that blues based hard rock with a trippy element and with Oni (Logan) doing his magical poetry and you know one of the greatest rock singers on the planet, very unique obviously, he’s got his own ways.
+You know we always try to kick back into the Wicked Sensation days and always make sure you know that that’s in the mix a little bit, but you know again it’s 25 years later so you know we’re not that anymore so yes.
+This album is adventurous but still, that blues based hard rock with a trippy element and with Oni (Logan) doing his magical poetry and you know one of the greatest rock singers on the planet, unique obviously, he’s got his ways.
 Nobody else sounds like Oni.
 Yes, we’ve got a chemistry here.

 How does it feel to know you’ve inspired so many guitar players to pick up the instrument?

 Well, it makes you feel good.
-It’s hard for me to really appreciate it in a truer sense in that you know I can’t feel that.
+It’s hard for me to appreciate it in a truer sense in that you know I can’t feel that.
 For me, I’m on the inside of it.
 To me, I’m just a guy playing like everybody else and trying to make a living and trying to make music and just you know in the middle of the process.
-I don’t really see it that way.
-It’s interesting I met Jeff Beck for the second time just very briefly in the lobby of a hotel somewhat recently and you know the way some people have talked to me about expressing gratitude that I’ve influenced them and so forth and it’s hard for me to kind of get my head wrapped around that.
+I don’t see it that way.
+It’s interesting I met Jeff Beck for the second time just very briefly in the lobby of a hotel somewhat recently, and you know the way some people have talked to me about expressing gratitude that I’ve influenced them and so forth and it’s hard for me to get my head wrapped around that.
 I felt that same kind of dynamic with Jeff Beck when I met him.
 I was so in awe and almost near tears and shaking.
-I didn’t know what to say and here’s this guy who is a giant in my life you know, influentially you know guitar wise and I’m standing right next to him and it’s just you know.
+I didn’t know what to say and here’s this guy who is a giant in my life you know, influentially you know guitar wise and I’m standing right next to him, and it’s just you know.
 You could see it in his eyes he was just you know, he needed to get in his cab and get to where he was going you know.
-I mean he was just being nice and polite and it was like, okay good meeting you, gotta go!
+I mean he was just friendly and polite, and it was like, okay good meeting you, gotta go!
 You know he doesn’t understand the fact that you know Truth was the first album I bought and took my lawn mowing money and walked two miles to Mom & Pops Record store and brought it back and put it on my dads tv console stereo and plugged my guitar into the headphone jack and jammed along with it for a whole year, trying to be Jeff Beck.
-You know and been a giant influence on me throughout my whole playing life you know.
+You knew and been an enormous influence on me throughout my entire playing life you know.
 He doesn’t understand that nor should he.

 Do you think that with the current state of the music scene, what is your opinion about that?

-I think it’s a great time.
-I think that there’s so much out there for people to pick from and choose from it’s phenomenal.
+I believe that it’s an excellent time.
+I feel that there’s so much out there for people to pick from and choose from it’s phenomenal.
 I mean and guitar playing is at such a high level right now.
-I mean these younger generations are just taking it to a point where you know it’s really beginning to explore places that people have never gone before, it’s just fascinating.
+I mean these younger generations are just taking it to a point where you know it’s beginning to explore places that people have never gone before, it’s just fascinating.
 And the music itself too, you can pick a genre and find so much great music in every genre.
-People just pushing the envelope in all directions so I think it’s very gratifying and interesting.
+People are just pushing the envelope in all directions, so I think it’s very gratifying and satisfying.
 It’s a little challenging to pick through I mean from this thing back in the day when I was growing up there’s like a half a dozen or 10 big giant great bands that are super groups you know.
 Now it’s like there are thousands of bands.
-It’s hard to pick through everything.
-It’s sort of stressful trying to find all the good music you know.
+Picking through everything is hard.
+It’s stressful trying to find all the right music you know.

 Oh geese, yes one of the things is I don’t think he was human.
-I think he was a robot
+I believe he was a robot

 Yes, some of these younger people their first influence might have been Yngwie.
 That’s their first influence you know.
 They start with that.